MaxxKM/CI-Project-2/README.md

 ### Known bugs

 - The icons on some mobiles appear blue.
-- The site used to feature a piece of text, notifying the user if they won or not, this was glitchy throughout development and I tried multiple different was to code it in.
+- The site used to feature a piece of text, notifying the user if they won or not, this was glitchy throughout development and I tried multiple different ways to code it in.
 Unfortunately to no avail, so I decided to remove the feature due to it's unreliability.
 - Not so much a bug, but since I used favicon icons for the revealed choices icons, I had to rename 'rock' in the code to 'fist', since to show the icons I needed their specific names on the favicon site.

+## Deployment

+### Github pages

+The project was deployed with GitHub using these steps...

+- Log in to Github and locate the GitHub repository 'CI-Project-1'
+- At the top of the repository locate the 'Settings' button.
+- Scroll down the settings page until you locate the 'GitHub Pages'.
+- Under 'Source', select 'none' and select master 'branch'.
+- The page will refresh
+- Scroll back down and locate the published site link in the 'GitHub pages' section.

+### Preview Site Port

+I also deployed a preview of the site throughout the process through a local port.

+- In codeanywhere I would select the terminal and write 'python3 -m https.server'
+- I would select the 'Port' tab in the bottom right.
+- I would select Port 8000 and click 'open in a new tab'.